PacifistMC/pacifist-remapper/README.md

   The **-obf** must be added after the name of the access widener because the actual example.accesswidener is not an access widener that Ignite understands! (unless if you're making it in spigot mappings)

   ## ShadowJar configuration (Required for now)
-  If you use shadow or something simillar then you'll need to set the path to where the original jar makes it's jar If you using default build stuff then you can add this to your shadowJar
+  If you're using shadow or something simillar then you'll need to set the path to where the original jar task makes it's jar If you're using default build stuff then you can add this to your shadowJar
   ```groovy
   shadowJar {
     archiveBaseName.set("${project.name}-${project.version}")